Richmond Hill SC

-Richmond Hill Soccer Club is a Canadian semi-professional soccer club based in Richmond Hill, Ontario that competes in the men's and women's division of League2 Ontario.
+Richmond Hill Soccer Club is a Canadian semi-professional soccer club based in Richmond Hill, Ontario that competes in the men's and women's division of Ontario Premier League 3.

 History

 The club was founded in 1968 as a youth soccer club.
 In 2019, the club was one of the original clubs to receive the Canadian Soccer Association National Youth License.

-After participating as a guest club in the League1 Ontario Reserve Division for a few years, they joined as an official member for the 2026 season, with an expansion team in League2 Ontario.
+After participating as a guest club in the Ontario Premier League Reserve Division for a few years, they joined as an official member for the 2026 season, with an expansion team in Ontario Premier League 3.